Aakanksha2004/Alekhya/README.md

 # 🩺 Skin Disease Classification Using Custom CNN

 ## 📌 Project Overview
 This project implements a **Convolutional Neural Network (CNN)** from scratch to classify **skin disease images** into multiple categories using dermoscopic images.
-The model is trained using TensorFlow and Keras and evaluated using accuracy, precision, recall, F1-score, and confusion matrix.
+The model is trained and evaluated using accuracy, precision, recall, F1-score, and confusion matrix.

 The system also supports **real-time image prediction** by uploading a skin image.